Natural Gas Laws and Incentives in California

-The California Energy Commission Alternative and Renewable Fuel and Vehicle Technology Program (ARFVTP) funds the NGVIP.
+The California Energy Commission Clean Transportation Program funds the NGVIP.
 Funding availability is based on confirmed reservations.
 For more information, including vehicle eligibility requirements and exclusions, see the NGVIP website.

 Technology Advancement Funding - South Coast

-The South Coast Air Quality Management District's (SCAQMD) Clean Fuels Program provides funding for research, development, demonstration, and deployment projects that are expected to help accelerate the commercialization of advanced low emission transportation technologies.
-Eligible projects include powertrains and energy storage or conversion devices (e.g., fuel cells and batteries), and implementation of clean fuels, including the necessary infrastructure.
+The South Coast Air Quality Management District's (SCAQMD) Clean Fuels Program provides funding for research, development, demonstration, and deployment projects that are expected to help accelerate the commercialization of advanced low-emission transportation technologies.
+Eligible projects include powertrains and energy storage or conversion devices, including fuel cells and batteries, and implementation of clean fuels, including the necessary infrastructure.
 Qualified clean fuels include, but are not limited to, natural gas, propane, and hydrogen.
 Projects are selected via specific requests for proposals on an as-needed basis or through unsolicited proposals.
-For more information, see the SCAQMD Research, Development, and Demonstration website.
+For more information, see the SCAQMD Research, Development, Demonstration, and Deployment website.

-Zero and near-zero emission vehicles may exceed the state's gross vehicle weight limits by an amount equal to the difference of the weight of the near-zero emission or zero emission powertrain and the weight of a comparable diesel tank and fueling system, up to 2,000 pounds.
-A zero emission vehicle is defined as a vehicle that produces no criteria pollutant, toxic air contaminant, or greenhouse gas emissions when stationary or operating.
-A near-zero emission vehicle is a vehicle that uses zero emission technologies, uses technologies that provide a pathway to zero emission operations, or incorporates other technologies that significantly reduce vehicle emissions.
-(Reference Assembly Bill 2061, 2018, California Business and Professions Code 12725, California Vehicle Code 3551, and California Health and Safety Code 44258)
+ZEVs and near-ZEVs may exceed the state's gross vehicle weight limits by an amount equal to the difference of the weight of the near-zero emission or zero emission powertrain and the weight of a comparable diesel tank and fueling system, up to 2,000 pounds.
+A ZEV is defined as a vehicle that produces no criteria pollutant, toxic air contaminant, or greenhouse gas emissions when stationary or operating.
+A near-ZEV is a vehicle that uses zero emission technologies, uses technologies that provide a pathway to zero emission operations, or incorporates other technologies that significantly reduce vehicle emissions.
+(Reference California Business and Professions Code 12725 and California Vehicle Code 35551)

 Compressed Natural Gas (CNG) Credit - PG&E